White Plains Child Custody and Relocation Attorney

 Contact an experienced White Plains relocation and custody attorney today for a free initial phone consultation

 At the Law Office of Karen Jansen, each client receives personalized legal guidance to help resolve disputes favorably in a timely manner.
 If you have questions about how a potential relocation may impact your child custody agreement, call 914-821-5200 for a free initial phone consultation.
 You may also contact the firm online.
-Attorney Karen Jansen represents clients throughout Westchester County and New York City.
+Attorney Karen Jansen represents clients in Yonkers, New Rochelle, Mount Vernon, Eastchester, Bronxville and throughout Westchester County, Rockland County, and New York City.